AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-08-19-the-leetcode-grind.md

 isFeatured: true
 ---

-Leetcode is one of those polarizing topics that you either love or hate.
+Leetcode is a polarizing topic when it comes to technical interviews.
 But what exactly is it?
-And does it even deserve your attention?
+And does it deserve your attention?

 ## What Is Leetcode?